Creating a BMC Digital Workplace Catalog installation options file

 Note: The alias can be any valid name, but you must use the same name for all servers in the cluster.

 When installing on servers in a cluster, specify the fully qualified domain name of specific primary or secondary as the <

-When installing on secondary nodes in a server cluster, set the value for the
+When installing on secondary servers in a cluster, add the the <

 To customize the installation options file

 If you need to customize server or port settings to accommodate your environment, copy only the required fields from the advanced-options.txt file.
 You do not need to edit the advanced-options.txt file directly.

 For a detailed reference about the installation parameters, see BMC Digital Workplace Catalog installation parameter reference.

 An installation options file contains parameters prefaced by